-- Participants are prohibited from intentionally staining or damaging the convenience store. - Infrastructure must be removed immediately after the task ends to return the venue to its original state. - The convenience store has no ceiling or walls.
+- Participants are prohibited from intentionally dirtying or damaging the convenience store. - Infrastructure must be able to be removed immediately after the task ends to return the venue to its original state. - The convenience store has no ceiling or walls

 4.3.5.
 Safety Restrictions